The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 Question: “Two years from now, which version makes you prouder?”

-Option B: Built a company that delivers $4.8M consulting work ($200K/month team revenue).
-Team of 28.
-You personally consult 3 hours weekly (key accounts only).
-Strategic partnerships with 5 enterprise clients.
-Company positioned for acquisition at $8M-$12M valuation.
-You built something that works without you.
+Option B: You build a company that delivers $4.8M of consulting work (about $200K/month in team revenue).
+The team grows to 28.
+You personally consult 3 hours a week on only the most critical accounts, hold strategic partnerships with 5 enterprise clients, and the company is positioned for an $8M–$12M acquisition.
+You didn’t just do great work—you built something that works without you.

 Week 4, Viggo chose B. Not intellectually.
 Emotionally.